 - Innovative concepts regarding design, integration of materials and methods, structure, enclosure and mechanical systems.

 - Outstanding contributions to construction technologies and building processes, operation and maintenance.

-- Advancements in the disciplines of architecture, urban and landscape design, civil, urban and environmental engineering, and other fields involved in the production of the built environment.
+- Advancements in the disciplines of architecture, urban design, landscape design, and territorial planning; civil, urban, and environmental engineering; materials science; digital manufacturing; and other associated fields involved in the production of the built environment.